 Looking to make healthy Multigrain Roti?
-Here are a few tips and tricks on how to make perfect Multigrain Roti at home.
+Here are a few tips and tricks to make these at home.
 Pair it with any Indian Curry or Dal for a hearty meal.
-Here is how to make Multigrain Roti Recipe at home.

-Roti, chapati or phulka is a key staple in all Indian households.
+Roti, Chapati, or Phulka is a key staple in all Indian households.
 Generally made with Wheat flour (atta), we have been eating it since childhood.
-Served on the meal table with any of the Indian dals & curries, it is a must have specially for home cooked meals.

 How to make your own Multigrain Flour?